 Edible films and coatings help in encompassing the shelf lives of various products.
-Increasing consciousness about ecological problems that are primarily related to the disposal of solid waste and decreasing the amount of waste generated are among the major factors behind food producers’ increasing focus on recyclable packaging solutions.
+Increasing consciousness about ecological problems are among the major factors behind food producers’ increasing focus on recyclable packaging solutions.
 Some successful outcomes of similar efforts on fruits, vegetables, and other food products are reviewed here by Preeti Shukla, Suresh Bhise and S. S. Thind.

 The application of edible films and coatings can readily improve the physical strength of food products, reduce particle clustering and improve visual and tactile features on the product surface (Cuq et al., 1995).
 It can protect food products from moisture migration, microbial growth on the surface, light-induced chemical changes, oxidation of nutrients, etc (Kester and Fennema, 1986).

 Generally, edible films and coatings function as a barrier against gases or vapor and as carriers of active ingredients, such as antioxidants, flavours, fortified nutrients, colorants, antimicrobial agents, or spices (Gennadios and Weller, 1990; Guilbert et al., 1995).
 The purpose of edible films is to provide mechanical integrity or handling characteristics of the food, and a selective barrier to various gases, moisture, aroma, and lipids.
 Besides their barrier properties, edible films and coatings may control adhesion, cohesion, and durability, and improve the appearance of coated foods.

 The benefits of edible films and coatings for food products